kylescotshank/IntroToNCBIandBLAST/README.md

 Fascinating!
 There's a wide vairety of information to be found amongst the various databases that the NCBI has to offer.
 Take a few moments to explore the information available about the **POMC** gebe before moving on.

-From James Watson, Nobel laureata and co-discoverer of the structure of DNA:
+From James Watson, Nobel laureate and co-discoverer of the structure of DNA:

 >One gene fascinates me: POMC, on chromosome 2, which is a recipe for a protein called ­pro-opiomelanocortin.
 In the body it gets broken up into different proteins, including melanotropin, which makes the skin darker when you’ve been in the sun, and beta-endorphin, a natural opioid that makes you feel satisfied after eating and also causes the ‘runner’s high.’
 It’s the only gene I know whose very structure is an implicit biological message: Happiness is a reward for doing what we should be doing—for being in the sun and making vitamin D, for exercising and for bringing nutrients into our bodies.
 Eons ago these messages were delivered by the genes of our vertebrate ancestors on this planet.
 Now they are passed down to us.